County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 Doctors who treat people in jails say a challenge — and an opportunity — in expanding the use of methadone or another medical treatment is that it's not clear, at first at least, how big a role opioid addiction is playing in an inmate's troubles; their drug use is often intertwined with mental health problems.

 "The opiate part of the problem is usually not part of the charging documents, so it's hard to tell," says Dr. Robert Spencer, San Mateo County's correctional health medical director.
-Addiction, mental health and crime "are so intimately connected" Spencer says.
+Addiction, mental health and crime "are so intimately connected," Spencer says.
 "It's often a form of self-medication, an attempt by them to modify their symptoms.
 This gives us an opportunity to provide an intervention and a possible way forward."

 More research is needed to confirm the long-term benefits of treating addiction in jail, addiction specialists say.
 But, so far, studies have shown that medication-assisted treatment works well in reducing fatal overdoses, relapse and in reducing the spread of infectious diseases, such as HIV.

 Still, this kind of medication-based approach is relatively new in San Mateo — as it is for many jails across the country.
-For nearly a quarter century San Mateo's flagship addiction treatment program has been an abstinence-based approach called Choices.
+For nearly a quarter century, San Mateo's flagship addiction treatment program has been an abstinence-based approach called Choices.
 So far, only a dozen or so of the jails' roughly 1,000 inmates are undergoing some sort of medication-assisted treatment.

 Correctional health director Morales wants to expand those numbers.
 But he has lingering worries about costs, effectiveness and safety.
 He says inmates can hoard — and then sell, trade or abuse — some of the opioid treatment drugs, which are among the most top contraband items in jails today.

-In addition, prison reforms in California to reduce over-crowding and reclassify some sentences has resulted in county jails housing more inmates for longer periods.
+In addition, prison reforms in California to reduce overcrowding and reclassify some sentences has resulted in county jails housing more inmates for longer periods.

 That, Morales says, has increased a kind of recidivist merry-go-round: a growing number of inmates with multiple bookings and short jail stays; people who aren't getting the treatment they often need.